Sokkeldirektoratet

 Multiphase meter

-It shall be possible to specify the metrological performance of the multiphase meter.
+It shall be possible to specify the metrological performance of a multiphase meter.
 The specification shall include input and output quantities, working range, rated operating conditions and instrumental measurement uncertainty.
-It shall be possible to present instrumental measurement uncertainty in maps (two-phase flow map and composition map) showing expected performance over the field’s lifetime.
+It shall be possible to present the instrumental measurement uncertainty in maps (two-phase flow map and composition map) showing expected performance over the field’s lifetime.

 Section 54.